bvibber/aotjs/readme.md

 # Intro

-At this stage this is a thought experiment.
+At this stage this is a thought experiment, with a very early proof of concept of a garbage-collecting JS-like runtime written in C++, which works when compiled to WebAssembly.

 ## Intent